-settime() - Set the system time from a Linux timestamp, with optional calibration time() - Return current system timestamp timefromfat() - Convert a FAT filetime to a Linux timestamp uptime() - Return uptime in milliseconds http://php.net/manual/en/function.strftime.php.
+settime() - Set the system time from a Linux timestamp, with optional calibration time() - Return current system timestamp timefromfat() - Convert a FAT filetime to a Linux timestamp uptime() - Return uptime in milliseconds

+The Format Characters table is based upon the table at http://php.net/manual/en/function.strftime.php.
 Most of the conversion specifiers have been implemented on the Wattmon.
 However, some specifiers may not be supported as described, depending on the Wattmon hardware, firmware and operating system versions, and due to the limitations of the Wattmon system, which is purposely designed to fit into a very small memory footprint.